zkid18/DRL4Recsys/README.md

 - RECSIM offers stackable hierarchical agent layers intended to solve a more abstract recommendation problem.
 A hierarchical agent layer does not materialize a slate of documents (i.e., RS action), but relies on one or more base agents to do so.
 - RECSIM can be viewed as a dynamic Bayesian network that defines a probability distribution over trajectories of slates, choices, and observations.
 - Several baseline agents implemented:
--- TabularQAgent - Q-learning algorithm.
-Enumarates all possible slates to maximize over Q values -- Full-slateQAgent - deep Q-Network agent by threating each slate as a single action -- Random agent - random slates with no duplicates
+  - TabularQAgent - Q-learning algorithm.
+Enumarates all possible slates to maximize over Q values
+  - Full-slateQAgent - deep Q-Network agent by threating each slate as a single action
+  - Random agent - random slates with no duplicates
 - [RECSIM code] (https://github.com/google-research/recsim)
 <img src = "https://user-images.githubusercontent.com/8243154/85855273-ac439180-b7be-11ea-8942-b82dfaed71c9.png">

-### Preprint Papers
-1. **Reinforcement Learning based Recommender System using Biclustering Technique**.
-Sungwoon Choi, Heonseok Ha, Uiwon Hwang, Chanju Kim, Jung-Woo Ha, Sungroh Yoon. arxiv 2018. [paper](https://arxiv.org/pdf/1801.05532.pdf)
-1. **Deep Reinforcement Learning based Recommendation with Explicit User-Item Interactions Modeling**.
-Feng Liu, Ruiming Tang, Xutao Li, Weinan Zhang, Yunming Ye, Haokun Chen, Huifeng Guo, Yuzhou Zhang. arxiv 2018. [paper](https://arxiv.org/pdf/1810.12027.pdf)
-1. **Model-Based Reinforcement Learning for Whole-Chain Recommendations**.
-Xiangyu Zhao, Long Xia, Yihong Zhao, Dawei Yin, Jiliang Tang. arxiv 2019. [paper](https://arxiv.org/pdf/1902.03987.pdf)